flatironinstitute/nemos/docs/quickstart.md

     For more information and a practical example on how to construct a parameter grid and cross-validate hyperparameters across an entire pipeline, please refer to the [tutorial on pipelining and cross-validation](../generated/how_to_guide/plot_06_sklearn_pipeline_cv_demo).

-Finally we can print the model coefficients.
+Finally, we can print the regularizer strength with the best cross-validated performance:

 ```python